Services We Offer

 b. experienced drivers who do not have a Guam license

 c. drivers who have a license from another place, but cannot provide proof that they have been licensed for at least 5 years

 This is the first part of the complete course.
 It is supposed to be 32 hours of classroom instruction.
 Anyone who wants to complete 32 hours of classroom instruction is welcome to do so.
-Most finish the class in two evenings or two Saturdays.
-The cost is $60
+Most finish the class in two sessions.
+The cost is $70

 Driving Lessons for Experienced Drivers

 Students who know how to drive can take a single session of 2 hours.
 The purpose of this lesson is to prepare for the road test.
 We teach parallel parking, show the likely test route to familiarize the students with the roads and markings, offer fine-tuning (identify bad habits, hints on defensive driving, help with specific weak points such as parking or lane changes) and issue a certificate.